Antari-yan/Introduction-Ansible/README.md

 When running a `playbook` you can specify with `-i <path>` which inventory should be used.
 With my configuration any `YAML` or `ini` will be automatically loaded from the `inventory/` directory.

 When building your inventory be careful with naming a group, because groups with the same name will be grouped together when called directly.
+Whis is also known as `metagroup`
 This can be seen when running the following example:
 ```bash
 ansible-playbook example_grouping.yml